SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 ## Types of contributions

-You can contribute by working on an  [existing bug/issue](https://github.com/SpecFlowOSS/SpecFlow/search?type=Issues) or report a new one, build a new functionality based on [feature requests](https://support.specflow.org/hc/en-us/community/topics/360000519178-Feature-Requests) reported by SpecFlow community or if do not wish to code you can always contribute to [documentation](#Building-documentation).
+You can contribute by working on an  [existing bug/issue](https://github.com/SpecFlowOSS/SpecFlow/search?type=Issues) or report a new one, build a new functionality based on [feature requests](https://support.specflow.org/hc/en-us/community/topics/360000519178-Feature-Requests) reported by SpecFlow community or if do not wish to code you can always contribute to [writing documentation](##Building-documentation).

 ### Ground rules & expectations